charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/aurora.md

 - ACUs are stateless, shared across multiple AWS customers
 - If the load increases beyond the ACU limit and the pool allows it, than more ACU will be allocated to the instance
 - In Aurora Serverless we have shared Proxy Fleet for connection management:
-    - It is used to distribute connections from us, Aurora users, to Aurora capacity units
+    - It is used to distribute connections from us, Aurora users, to Aurora capacity units via these proxy fleets
-    - We never directly connect to Aurora, this makes Aurora scaling seamless
+    - We never directly connect to ACU, this makes Aurora scaling seamless.
+We only need to pick min ACU and max ACU while provisioning Aurora.
 - Aurora use cases:
     - Infrequently used applications
-    - New applications where we are unsure about the levels of load that will be places on the application
+    - New applications where we are unsure about the levels of load that will be placed on the application
     - Variable and/or unpredictable workloads
     - Development and test databases: Aurora can be configured to stop itself
     - Multi-tenant applications where the scaling is aligned with infrastructure size and revenue